multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 mxpy deps install rust
 ```

-When installing dependecies the `--overwrite` argument can be used to overwrite an existing version.
+When installing dependencies, the `--overwrite` argument can be used to overwrite an existing version.

 For example, to overwrite your current `rust` installation, you can simply type the command: